Find Product

 Fleet motor (comprehensive) Vehicle damage, third party liability, fire and theft while vehicles are in transit or parked on public roads Core requirement for all road-going vehicles Yes, this is the base policy

-Contractors All Risk (CAR) Contract works, own plant, hired-in plant, public liability during construction operations Broader site cover; fleet motor does not replace this Separate policy; not part of fleet motor
+Contractors All Risk (CAR) Contract works, own plant, hired-in plant, public liability during construction operations Broader site cover.
+Fleet motor doesn’t replace this Separate policy, not part of fleet motor

 ⚠️ Common misunderstanding

-Many construction businesses assume their fleet policy covers all activities associated with their vehicles.
-It does not.
+Many construction businesses assume their fleet policy covers all activities involving their vehicles.
+It doesn’t.
 Fleet motor insurance covers road transit and parking.
 Once an excavator starts digging, or a telehandler starts lifting on site, the fleet policy is no longer responding to that risk.
 Third Party Working Risk or Contractors All Risk cover is required.
 This is one of the most frequently misunderstood coverage gaps in the construction sector.

-• Carriage of own goods must be explicitly declared as the vehicle use type; it is not assumed by default on a standard fleet policy.
+• Carriage of own goods has to be explicitly declared as the vehicle use type, it isn’t assumed by default on a standard fleet policy

-• Fleet motor and Contractors All Risk are separate policies that must be coordinated to avoid gaps between road transit and site operations.
+• Fleet motor and Contractors All Risk are separate policies that need to be coordinated to avoid gaps between road transit and site operations

-• Hired-in plant vehicles must be individually declared to your insurer to be covered during the hire period.
+• Hired-in plant vehicles need to be individually declared to your insurer to be covered during the hire period

-• Tipper trucks, flatbeds, and low loaders over 3.5 tonnes require an operator licence, which must be disclosed at policy inception.
+• Tipper trucks, flatbeds and low loaders over 3.5 tonnes need an operator licence, which has to be disclosed at policy inception

 Third Party Working Risk: the exclusion construction businesses must understand

-Third Party Working Risk, sometimes referred to as Tools of Trade Risk, is the liability that arises when a vehicle is being used as a working tool rather than as transport.
-It is not an obscure niche exclusion; it is a standard, universal exclusion in every fleet motor policy written in the UK market.
+Third Party Working Risk, sometimes called Tools of Trade Risk, is the liability that arises when a vehicle is being used as a working tool rather than as transport.
+It isn’t an obscure niche exclusion.
+It’s a standard, universal exclusion in every fleet motor policy written in the UK market.

 The exclusion exists because fleet motor insurers are pricing road traffic risk.
 The risk profile of an excavator digging a trench next to a gas main on a live construction site is categorically different from the risk of the same machine being driven on a low-loader to reach that site.
-The former is a construction liability risk; the latter is a transport risk.
+The first is a construction liability risk.
+The second is a transport risk.
 Different underwriters, different pricing models, different policy wordings.

 Third Party Working Risk: coverage status by vehicle activity